-This impression was so much the greater because each speaker spoke in the name and from the point of view of his own organisation, without attempting to speak generally in the name of the "Frente de la Juventud" as a whole.
+This impression was so much the greater because each speaker spoke in the name and from the point of view of his own organization, without attempting to speak generally in the name of the Frente de la Juventud as a whole.

-Thus, when the representative of the Catholic-National Youth of the Basque province spoke, he did so from the point of view of his own organisation, declaring that they are Basques in their nationality and Catholics in their religion, their programme being summed up in their motto-"JAUN GOIKUA ETA LEGA ZARRA" (God and the ancient laws).
-Under this motto they fight to-day on the front of battle against Franco, against the Carlists and Phalangists, defending their national interests and their social, cultural and political traditions and institutions.
+Thus, when the representative of the Catholic National Youth of the Basque province spoke, he did so from the point of view of his own organization, declaring that they are Basques in their nationality and Catholics in their religion, their program being summed up in their motto -"Jaun Goikua Eta Lega Zarra."
+(God and the ancient laws).
+Under this motto they fight today on the battlefront against Franco, against the Carlists and Phalangists, defending their national interests and their social, cultural and political traditions and institutions.
+These speeches by the representatives of individual organizations, setting forth why the members of each organization fought together in the Frente de la Juventud on the side of the Spanish government, provided as nothing else could have done a picture of how entirely the present interests and future of the youth of the Spanish people are represented by the government and assailed by the fascist hordes.

-These speeches by the representatives of individual organisations, setting forth why the members of each organisation fought together in the "Frente de la Juventud" on the side of the Spanish Government, provided, as nothing else could have done, a picture of how entirely the present interests and future of the youth of the Spanish people are represented by the Government and assailed by the fascist hordes.
+These speeches by representatives of the various tendencies among the youth provided a vivid and convincing background to the reports submitted on the behalf of the Frente de la Juventud concerning a number of specific problems.
+A wide field was covered in these reports, which dealt with international aspects of the situation in Spain, the problem of nationalities, the agrarian problem, the constitution of the republic, religious questions and the new republican army.

-These speeches by representatives of the various tendencies among the youth, provided a vivid and convincing background to the reports submitted on behalf of the "Frente de la Juventud" concerning a number of specific problems.
-A wide field was covered in these reports, which dealt with international aspects of the situation in Spain, the problem of nationalities, the agrarian problem, the constitution of the republic and religious questions and the new republican army.
+This conference was neither open to, nor attended by, representatives only of those organizations which have already openly declared sympathy and support for the Spanish government in the struggles against fascism.
+Indeed, many of those present came from bodies (particularly Christian and peace organizations), which sympathized with the people of Spain in the torments to which they have been subjected by the war, but which sought information to aid them in deciding their attitude and action.

-This conference was neither open to, nor attended by, representatives only of those organisations which have already openly declared sympathy and support for the Spanish Government in the struggle against fascism.
-Indeed, many of those present came from bodies, (particularly Christian and peace organisations) which sympathised with the people of Spain in the torments to which they have been subjected by the war, but which sought information to aid them in deciding their attitude and action.
+No resolution or declaration of support was appealed for by the representative of the Frente de la Juventud.
+However, such was the impression made upon all present at the conference by the carefully documented, yet moving recital of the Spanish youth that a remarkable scene was witnessed when a declaration was read to the Conference by the English delegation.

-No resolution or declaration of support was appealed for by the representatives of the "Frente de la Juventud."
-However, such was the impression made upon all present at the conference by the carefully-documented, yet moving recital of the Spanish youth that a remarkable scene was witnessed when a declaration was read to the Conference by the English delegation.
+This declaration expressed "warm thanks to the Spanish youth for the full and objective information" submitted; recorded:

-This declaration expressed "warm thanks to the Spanish youth for the full and objective information" submitted; recorded "conviction that the immense majority of the youth of Spain has placed itself on the side of the lawful government of the Republic"; described the war which is ravaging Spain as a war provoked by rebel generals supported by Spanish fascists against the people of Spain; and concluded that the "European youth, who feel the sufferings of the Spanish youth, express their warm sympathy for the splendid youth of Spain, who are struggling for the defence of democracy, of peace, of culture, for a free and happy life for the younger generation."
+"...
+Conviction that the immense majority of the youth of Spain has placed itself on the side of the lawful government of the Republic"; described the war which is ravaging Spain as a war provoked by rebel generals supported by Spanish fascists against the people of Spain; and concluded that the "European youth, who feel the sufferings of the Spanish youth, express their warm sympathy for the splendid youth of Spain, who are struggling for the defense of democracy, of peace, of culture, for a free and happy life for the younger generation."